 When asked about his experiences during Hurricane Katrina in August of 2005, he said: “I lost my house, my car, and all my possessions, except for the clothes on my back.
 The most important things, my family, were untouched, and we evacuated safely.
 After getting my family to safety, ultimately in Florida, I came back and worked in the aftermath.
 From a medical perspective, this was the most interesting period of my medical career.
 As a physician, we did everything we needed to take care of patients; we doctored, nursed, transported and sometimes carried, and even served food.
 I lived in scrubs and slept in my office for many months.
 Everybody in the hospital and even the city worked together for a common goal; there was never a ‘no’, and there were no time clocks to punch.
 Although I wouldn’t wish this catastrophe on anyone, I wouldn’t trade the experience either.”

 Dr. Milani has served on many medical publications’ editorial boards, including The American Journal of Cardiology, Vascular Medicine, Preventive Cardiology, and Endovascular Today.
 Dr. Milani was named the University of Florida’s Teacher Of The Year in 1984 and received the Computerworld 21st Century Achievement Award in 2005.
-Dr. Milani is still heavily involved in research and leadership, please check out this link for further info.
+Dr. Milani is still heavily involved in research and leadership.

 Dr. Milani said: “The Junior Honors program was a life-changing event for me and helped prepare me for a career as a physician-scientist.
 In addition to securing a spot in an excellent medical school, it afforded me the opportunity to develop an interest in medical research, which I have pursued throughout my career.”